How to: Turn Object Keys Into camelCase Using Lodash

 Turning Your Inverted Data Into camelCase

 Because you only want to apply your camelCase function to your value, you must first split them up.
-To do that, add an Object2Table operator.
-This operator splits your objects into an indexed array.
+To do that, add an Object2Table operator which splits your objects into an indexed array.
 From here, you can apply another Formula operator to use the _.camelCase function on your object value.
 To track the results of this function, you'll connect another Console operator.

 Here's how the Info windows for those operators look: